 Following a fourth-straight afternoon of headwind, which allowed the final few canoe and kayak teams to pass us, Mike, Ben and I huddled together as the

 Midnight Sun sweeper boat sat ominously on our tails and the race clock ticked towards 70 hours.
-We’d hoped to reach Dawson in time for dinner but the headwind cut our margin of error down to almost zero.
+We’d hoped to reach Dawson in time for dinner but the headwind cut our margin of error down to zero.

 The clock struck 8:39pm as we reached the small dock in the small town of Dawson on Saturday evening.
 We were the last three paddlers off the water, though considering more than a quarter of the teams had withdrawn we didn’t feel like we were last.